I Stay in Love: Background and composition

-Reception

 Critical reception

 "I Stay in Love" garnered generally positive reviews from music critics.
 Many complimented the song's piano-driven melody, as well as Carey's vocals, while some felt it was too similar to her previous single, "We Belong Together" (2005).
 In his review of E=MC², Kevin O'Hare of The Republican wrote that Carey "shines" on the song, while Fox News' Roger Friedman described it as "a killer ballad."
 People's Chuck Arnold named it the best ballad on the album, calling it "pretty".
 The Houston Chronicle's writer Joey Guerra described the single as a "gently grooving ballad that Janet Jackson should be recording instead of wasting her time on tired sex clichés", while commenting, "It's doubtful, however, that Jackson could reach the notes Carey effortlessly hits at the end of the song".
 Richard Cromelin from the Los Angeles Times highlighted Carey's raw form of singing on the track, writing, "its unadorned, and her voice is almost leathery in the lower notes.
 It's not flattering, but it rings true emotionally."
 Nick Levine of Digital Spy called "I Stay in Love" a "fairly modern Mariah track" and that although he believed it was a "retread" of one of Carey's previous singles "We Belong Together" (2005), it is not an "unpleasant retread".

 Michael Slezak from Entertainment Weekly wrote that the song is "a slower, less addictive variation" of "We Belong Together".
 Newsday critic, Glenn Gamboa, also called it a "We Belong Together-sh ballad".
 In separate reviews of the song, both David Balls and Nick Levine of Digital Spy also compared the song to Carey's "We Belong Together"; the former rated "I Stay in Love" three out of five stars, and wrote, "It may not be the most original of songs, but Carey's emotion-packed vocals make this a pleasant treat after some vacuous recent offerings."
 Freedom De Luc from The Washington Post described the song as an "emotive ballad", while Nekesa Mumbi Moody from Foster's Daily Democrat noted "it could have been recorded in her early '90s heyday — except it's not as saccharine as some of her early work".
 However, Evan Sawdey of PopMatters described it as one of the album's "worst songs".